-- What personal information is collected from children (see above for what constitutes personal info)
+- What personal information is collected from children (see above for what constitutes personal information).

-- The parent must be able to agree to collection of their kids’ info without having to also consent to it being shared with third parties.
+- The parent must be able to agree to collection of their children’s’ information without having to also consent to it being shared with third parties.

-- The operator may not require kids to disclose more personal info than what is reasonably necessary.
+- The operator may not require children to disclose more personal information than what is reasonably necessary.

-- The parent can review the child’s personal information, ask to have it deleted, and refuse to allow any further collection or use of their child’s info.
+- The parent can review the child’s personal information, ask to have it deleted, and refuse to allow any further collection or use of their children’s information.
 It must include procedures for parents to carry out these tasks.

 Direct notice to parents and verifiable consent